 If the UE supports timer RequestTimeout, then upon a request from a user to establish an originating multimedia telephony communication session as described in subclause 5.2, the UE shall start timer RequestTimeout when sending an initial INVITE request.

 The UE may support being configured for the RequestTimeout timer with the operator's IMS multimedia telephony communication service policy as specified in 3GPP TS 24.275 [36].

-Editor's note: (WI: 5GS_Ph1-IMSo5G, CR#0126): Handling of any configuration on UICC related to RequestTimeout timer with IMS multimedia telephony communication service policy is FFS.